-If you are a teacher, here's what the program can do for you:
+Here's what the program can do for you:

-Help you learn how to engage and increase academic performance of ALL of your students, including students of color, economically disadvantaged students and students who are English language learners
+Help you learn how to engage and increase academic performance of ALL of your students, including students of color, economically disadvantaged students, and students who are English language learners

 Help you learn how to enhance student skills in areas such as empathy and respect

 Help you to develop your capacity to be effective as a teacher of diverse students

 Interdisciplinary (courses are taken in multiple departments and schools across the University)